Election and Voter Information

 General Municipal Election

-The Town of Colma will hold its next regularly-scheduled municipal election on Tuesday, November 3, 2020, which coincides with the Presidential Election.
-Three Council seats are up for election this year.
-If you are interested in running for office, please contact the City Clerk at 650.997.8300 or email@example.com with questions or to schedule an appointment directly with the City Clerk or book online here.
+The Town of Colma will hold its next regularly-scheduled municipal election on Tuesday, November 8, 2022, which coincides with the Statewide General Election.
+Two Council seats are up for election this year.
+If you are interested in running for office, please contact the City Clerk at 650.997.8311 or email@example.com with questions.
+You can schedule an appointment directly with the City Clerk or book online here.

 Qualifications for Office

 Government Code Section 36502(a) states that a City Council Member must be an elector of the Town at the time of assuming office and a registered voter of the Town at the time nomination papers are issued to the candidate.
 Persons residing in the unincorporated area of San Mateo County are not eligible to run for office in Colma.
 The City Clerk will verify voter registration and residency.

 The nomination period opens at 8:00 a.m. on Monday, July 18, 2022 and closes at 5:00 p.m. on Friday, August 12, 2022.
 The candidate must complete and return all required nomination documents by the filing deadline.
 Candidates are encouraged to obtain and file nomination documents early in the process so that the City Clerk has the opportunity to review them with the candidate and to give the candidate an opportunity to correct any errors or omissions.
 Appointments to pull nomination papers are highly encouraged, so that the Clerk is able to review and explain all the documents required.
 A candidate should allow a minimum of 30 minutes for an appointment.
 To schedule an appointment please contact City Clerk Caitlin Corley at firstname.lastname@example.org or 650.997.8311, or book online here.

 Nomination papers must be obtained and returned during deadlines either established by law and during normal business hours.
 Town Hall business hours are Monday through Friday, 8:00 a.m. to 5:00 p.m.